 Free marketeers like the Adam Smith Institute argue that higher taxes reduce economic growth, and public spending ‘crowds out’ investment.
 Many go as far as to say that tax havens increase growth precisely because they reduce effective tax rates.
 A recent ASI briefing is one such example.
 It cites an OECD paper as evidence that taxes impede growth, but on close reading, that paper is a bit more nuanced.

 “At a low level, the productive effects of public spending are likely to exceed the social costs of raising funds.
 However, government expenditure and the required taxes may reach levels where the negative effects on efficiency and hence growth starts dominating.”

 Finding the ‘right’ amount of tax for the UK, which raises taxes amounting to 36% of GDP, is therefore a genuine debate, but it’s hard to argue that the tipping point has been reached in developing countries, where the average figure is just 15%.

 The Conservative manifesto asserts that “trade and economic growth are the only sustainable way for developing countries to escape poverty”, and its key aim is “to make sure everyone gets access to the basics: clean water, sanitation, healthcare and education” – there is an implicit argument for the centrality of improved taxation in developing countries.

 Economic development requires a functioning state that is able to educate its workforce and keep it healthy, enforce the rule of law, and provide the infrastructure needed by business.
 Governments can’t do that without taxes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.